Skip to main content

 Vomiting

 Most of the time, ondansetron is not a first-line drug if a dog is nauseous or vomiting unless the vomiting is severe and continuous.
 In those cases, ondansetron or similar drugs are often the first choice for treatment.
-It’s important to treat severe or frequent vomiting with potent antiemetics as early as possible to stop the vomiting.
+It’s important to treat severe or frequent vomiting with potent antiemetics as early as possible to stop the vomiting and prevent dehydration.

 Diarrhea

 Ondansetron can also help relieve diarrhea in dogs.
 That’s because the way ondansetron works in quelling nausea also slows down intestinal contractions and reduces the water content of stools.
-Constipation is a side effect of ondansetron treatment, giving it some effectiveness in relieving diarrhea.
-For diarrhea, it’s only used as an adjunct treatment, that is, as an add-on drug to another antidiarrheal medication.
+This is more often seen as a side effect of ondansetron in dogs, but in dogs experiencing diarrhea and nausea, ondansetron can help with both.
+For diarrhea, it’s only used as an adjunct treatment, meaning it’s prescribed with other antidiarrheal medications, not on its own.

 Is ondansetron safe for dogs?

-Ondansetron has relatively few side effects in dogs, severe side effects are rare, and treatment is usually short-term.
+Ondansetron has relatively few side effects in dogs, and severe side effects are rare.
 However, no medicine is 100% safe in all dogs.

 Ondansetron should never be given to dogs who: